 Data Controller / Data Processor

-The GDPR distinguishes between organisations that process personal information for their own purposes (known as “data controllers”) and organisations that process personal information on behalf of other organisations (known as “data processors”).
-We, Brandability Limited, located at the address provided in our Contact Us section, are a Data Controller with respect to the personal information you provide to us.
+The GDPR distinguishes between organizations that process personal information for their own purposes (known as “data controllers”) and organizations that process personal information on behalf of other organizations (known as “data processors”).
+We, Share IT Ltd, located at the address provided in our Contact Us section, are a Data Controller with respect to the personal information you provide to us.

 Legal Bases for Processing Your Personal Information